 Our Underlying Carriers may scan or analyze network addresses that are registered through the Underlying Carriers, including addresses that may have been delegated to customers, and/or routes that originate from the Underlying Carriers’ networks to detect vulnerabilities that might be used to compromise the assets of Life Wireless, our Underlying Carriers, their subscribers, or our subscribers or that might be used in attacks against others.
 In doing so, they seek to avoid disrupting network service to customers.
 We and our Underlying Carriers may use information derived from these activities to identify and address security issues or to notify subscribers of issues.

 Does Life Wireless restrict the types of devices that customers can use with its Broadband Services?

-Life Wireless customers may attach 3G- or 4G-capable devices of their choice to our Broadband Services, so long as the devices are FCC-approved, are compatible with the technology used in our Underlying Carriers’ networks, do not harm the networks or other users, and are not designed only for accessing data services.
+Life Wireless customers may attach 5G- or 4G-capable devices of their choice to our Broadband Services, so long as the devices are FCC-approved, are compatible with the technology used in our Underlying Carriers’ networks, do not harm the networks or other users, and are not designed only for accessing data services.
 Devices must also be used in a manner consistent with our Terms and Conditions, including our Authorized Use policy.
 For example, some customers may not use their device(s) as a personal hotspot, depending on their device and location.
-Our Underlying Carriers have retired their 2G networks, and as a result, 2G-only capable devices will not be activated to attach to our Broadband Services.

 What factors affect the performance of my Broadband Services?